pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2008.md

 #### 2008-08-05 15:02:51 - robinsiebler
 I'm still confused on one issue.
 When I type 'content.' in the editor or during debugging, I only get the options I would normally get for a string instead of the Pyparsing options.
-When I type 'asset.', I don't get -anything-, even though if I type 'asset.notification\<enter\>' I get the value.
+When I type 'asset.', I don't get -anything-, even though if I type 'asset.notification<enter>' I get the value.
 Why is that?
 #### 2008-08-05 15:30:30 - ptmcg
 'content' in your code is a pyparsing Group object, and so at runtime you should get the options that are defined for a Group, and any superclass of Group.

 'asset' is a pyparsing ParseResults object, that is returned at runtime after parsing some input string.
-ParseResults have additional logic in them that allow them (using <u>getitem</u> and <u>getattr</u> methods) to support 'attributes' that are not known at compile time.
+ParseResults have additional logic in them that allow them (using `__getitem__` and `__getattr__` methods) to support 'attributes' that are not known at compile time.
 Your IDE does not, nay <em>could</em> not, know what these attributes will be at runtime.
 If you are lucky, it <em>might</em> know that this will be a ParseResults object, and give you options to enter methods like 'dump', 'keys', 'values', 'pop', etc.  In the debugger, the dynamic attributes would be available, if you type 'asset.keys()' for instance.
 In Python3.0, pyparsing update the values returned by 'dir' to include dynamically assigned attributes, so the chance are better that at that time in the future, what you ask <em>could</em> be possible at run/debug time.
 But it will <em>never</em> be possible at IDE edit/compile time.
 Such is the way with the dynamic typing system in Python.

-Read up on Python's <u>getattr</u> feature for defining attributes on an object that are not statically defined.
+Read up on Python's `__getattr__` feature for defining attributes on an object that are not statically defined.